EnergyMashupLab/NIST-CTS-Agents/docs/README.md

 -------------------

 Most work is in the **development** branch of the repository.
 Any documentation work is done in the **documentation** branch.
+See the Project Wiki for setup and other information.

 1. Download prequisites and tooling as needed.
 See [Prerequisites.MD](prerequisites.md) for more information. **NOTE: If you are cloning the code from GitHub, you need only the Java SDKs, Spring Tool IDE, Apache